 A failure to pay penalty is when you don't pay the taxes reported on your return in full by the due date, April 15.
 An extension to file does not extend the time to pay.

 - 0.5% of tax not paid by due date, April 15; 0.25% during approved installment agreement (if return was filed on time, and taxpayer is an individual); 1% if tax is not paid within 10 days of a notice of intent to levy

 - Recurring charge on the remaining unpaid tax each month or part of a month following the due date, until the tax is fully paid or until 25% is reached

 - Full monthly charge applies, even if the tax is paid before the month ends

-Failure to pay proper estimated tax- when you don’t pay enough taxes due for the year with your quarterly estimated tax payments, or through withholding, when required
+A failure to pay proper estimated tax penalty is when you don’t pay enough taxes due for the year with your quarterly estimated tax payments, or through withholding, when required.

 - Estimated tax payments are generally required, if you expect to owe $1,000 or more when the return is filed.
 If your income is received unevenly during the year, you may be able to avoid or lower the penalty by annualizing your income and making unequal payments.
 Use Form 2210, Underpayment of Estimated Tax by Individuals, Estates and Trusts.
 We calculate the penalty separately for each required installment.
 The number of days late is first determined and then multiplied by the effective interest rate for the installment period.

 - See Publication 505 , Tax Withholding and Estimated Tax for more information.